 The primary activity of the Technical Committee is revising industry standard LI-1, Industrial Laminated Thermosetting Product Standard).

-The Section is also working closely with the Environmental Protection Agency (EPA) to develop an industry wide Maximum Achievable Control Technology (MACT) Clean Air Standard.
+The Group is also working closely with the Environmental Protection Agency (EPA) to develop an industry wide Maximum Achievable Control Technology (MACT) Clean Air Standard.